codemagic-ci-cd/codemagic-docs/content/publishing-yaml/distribution.md

 ```

 {{<notebox>}}
-GithubApp authorization has higher priority over Github and will be taken by default if enabled.
-Codemagic CI/CD GithubApp asks only read permission to repository content, while write permission is needed to create a release.
-Therefore, it is not possible to publish a Github release from Codemagic having GithubApp authorization.
-We consciously allow this limitation because it is better to not be able to publish a Github release than to ask every user for write permissions.
-If you nevertheless want to publish a Github release, you will need to remove GithubApp integration.
+Note that Codemagic needs **write** permission to be able to publish a GitHub release.
+If you have signed up via Codemagic GitHub app or have enabled the GitHub app integration, publishing to GitHub is not possible as Codemagic only has **read** access to the repository.
+If you wish to publish GitHub releases, remove the integration with GitHub app in your user or team settings and authenticate via OAuth.
+Read more about the signup options [here](../getting-started/signup).
 {{</notebox>}}

 ## Publishing a Flutter package to pub.dev